alexbfree/thesis/src/chapter-10.md

 |   2) To **push or 'hack' the seams to gain transparency and re-assert control**, including gaining access to otherwise inaccessible data and to acquire new functionality. |
 | In this context, the work of whistleblowers such as Frances Haugen [@horwitz2021] and Edward Snowden [@macaskill2013] is particularly validated and important.
 Whistleblowers can expose internal practices that harm the information landscape's integrity that are not otherwise visible.
 In order to hold online platforms to account, the public must be **aware** and **able to attribute** any restriction in freedom or information access to the correct source.
 They need to know that the information or functionality is being modified or restricted.
 These ideas are explored further in [@bowyer2017].
 Seams should be much more in the public consciousness than they are. |

-### Design Insight 13: It is Possible (and Necessary) to Demonstrate Business Benefits of Transparency and Human-centricity
+### Principle 13: We could Demonstrate Business Benefits of Transparency and Human-centricity

+It is Possible (and Necessary) to

 | **<a name="insight-13">INSIGHT 13</a>: It is Possible (and Necessary) to Demonstrate Business Benefits of Transparency and Human-centricity** |
 |  :------------------------------------------------------------------------ |